-Our first technique helped us figure out what data is actually needed, which is a step in optimizing data movement.
-But just because the data is needed, doesn’t necessarily mean it needs to be moved to the cloud.
+Our first technique helped us figure out what data is actually needed, which optimizes data movement.
+But just because the data is needed doesn’t necessarily mean it needs to be moved to the cloud.

-If datasets are used to answer ad-hoc, in-the-moment analytic questions, you may be better served virtualizing the data, rather than moving it into the cloud.
-Or if the current question is ad-hoc, but eventually requires operational reporting, virtualize the data for the time-being, then set up optimized data pipelines into the cloud when the operational reporting is needed.
+If datasets are used to answer ad-hoc, in-the-moment analytic questions, you may be better served to virtualize the data rather than move it into the cloud.
+Or if the current question is ad-hoc but eventually requires operational reporting, virtualize the data for the time being, then set up optimized data pipelines into the cloud when the operational reporting is needed.

 This will again optimize the compute and storage costs of your cloud data warehouse.
 It also reduces the security and governance risks of wholesale data movement into the cloud.
 Also, use a data preparation and pipeline tool that feeds directly into your cloud data warehouse (CDW) and don’t waste compute and storage costs of landing data in cloud storage then pumping into your CDW.

 Refine Data Before Moving It into the Cloud